Student survey examples and templates

 One way educators are improving classrooms around the world is by surveying students and applying the valuable feedback gained.
-This page provides survey question examples for students and teachers that can be used in a wide variety of settings.
+This page provides survey question examples for students and teachers that can be used in various settings.

 A student survey might be as simple as collecting general feedback about classroom experiences or in-depth evaluations of instructors.
-Once teachers collect responses from students, they can review the answers and use the feedback to improve their teaching techniques.
-Are teacher surveys for students right for your school?
+Once collected, student responses can be reviewed and used to improve teaching techniques.
+Are student surveys right for your school?
 It’s time to learn more about their capabilities.

-An average student spends more time with teachers than a principal does.
+Students spend more time with teachers than with their principal.
 Just as big companies send out satisfaction surveys to better understand their customers, a student feedback survey helps administrators better understand students.

-If an English instructor is having a tough time getting students engaged in reading The Odyssey—and doesn't understand that the majority of the class are visual learners—then reading lengthy passages won't help the students understand the material.
+An English instructor is having a tough time getting students engaged in reading The Odyssey.
+Perhaps the teacher doesn't understand that the majority of the class are visual learners and that reading lengthy passages won't help them understand the material.

 By distributing a student survey at the beginning of the year, instructors can learn up-front that most of the class learns better through visualization.
-The survey represents one of the greatest research resources for collecting data and information that can lead to better school and educational outcomes.
+The survey represents one of the greatest resources for collecting data and information, which can lead to better school and educational outcomes.

 To better engage students with The Odyssey, a teacher might insist that students read the poem out loud, act it out, or watch a performance while reading along.
 Students will better comprehend the material, resulting in deeper learning and ultimately better grades.

-Student feedback not only helps teachers teach better but sets students up to succeed.
+Student feedback not only helps instructors teach better but sets students up to succeed.

 Among the most common types of education surveys are student course evaluation surveys.
 Teachers typically disseminate these to students at the end of a semester or school year to better understand opinions and experiences concerning teaching style, classroom policies, knowledge of the subject, etc.